1398abhisingh911/cgi-flask_web-app/README.md

 2.Copy cgi-bin folder files to /var/www/cgi-bin/.
 3.Disable firewalld.
 4.Open the folder in VS code and launch the webapp with liveserver plugin.
+5.To use ML page, install required libraries and do login to your account using aws configure command.
+6.To use ANSIBLE page, copy the folders at the location specified in the yaml file.
 ```
 <p align="center">
   <img src="/ss/ss1.png" width="350" >